pdelteil/gf/README.md

 ```
 * Note: Different engines use different flags, so in the example above, the flag `E` has to be removed from the `aws-keys.json` file in order for ag to successfully run.

-My personal patterns that I've included as examples might not be very useful to you, but hopefully
-they're still a reasonable point of reference.

 ## Contributing